harrycresswell/hc/content/articles/building-a-contact-form-with-zapier.md

 Now let's head back to Zapier to see if our data was received.

-Hit the "Ok I did this" button to test the connection.
+Hit **Ok I did this** to test the connection.
 You should now see a nice green banner confirming your test was successful.
 Great job!

 {{< img class="image-wrapper" src="zapier-contact-form-webhook-succesful.gif" caption="Test Succesfull.
 Woohoo!" >}}